 Their grievances against the British were stipulated in the Great Trek Manifesto, written by Voortrekker leader Piet Retief in January 1837.
 Some of the main complaints included the lack of support given by the British in terms of helping the farmers to defend their land from the Xhosa tribes of the frontier; and the recent law against slavery.

+Since 1818, the Zulu tribes of the north had become a major military power, conquering minor clans and forging them together to create an empire under the rule of King Shaka.
 Many of King Shaka's opponents fled to the mountains, abandoning their farms and leaving the land deserted.
 It was not long however, before the Voortrekkers crossed into Zulu territory.

 Retief, at the head of the Voortrekker wagon train, arrived in Natal in October 1837.
 He met with the current Zulu king, King Dingane, a month later, in order to try and negotiate ownership of a tract of land.
 According to legend, Dingane agreed - on the condition that Retief first recovered several thousand cattle stolen from him by a rival Tlokwa chief.